The Other Two & You

-The Other Two & You is the debut album by The Other Two, an electronic musical group composed of Gillian Gilbert and Stephen Morris, better known as founders of the group New Order.
+The Other Two & You is the debut album by the Other Two, an electronic music group composed of Gillian Gilbert and Stephen Morris, better known as founders of the group New Order.
 It was recorded in 1991, but its official release was delayed until late 1993 due to the collapse of Factory Records.
 Early promo copies from Factory Records were released in 1992 and referred to as FACT-330.
 The album was re-released with additional remixes in January 2010 by LTM Recordings.

+Critical reception

+The Guardian noted that "many of the 10 tracks could be mid-period New Order, with Gilbert's tremulous vocal substituting for Sumner's fragile tones."